DecruKeanu/The-Director/README.md

 **Far Cry**

 The director AI in the *far cry* series serves the main purpose of an asset manager.
 It will spawn NPC’s like humans and animals if they are in a radius of the player and despawn them if they are out of that radius.
 This way the CPU and GPU can focus their resources where they need to be.
-This base system is used in a lot of open world game but i listed far cry as a prime example.
+This base system is used in a lot of open world game but i listed *far cry* as a prime example.

 **Own implementation**

 **Preproduction**

 The project is a simple implementation of a director AI in unity using a system similar as used in left 4 dead.
 It has a build-up, peak and relax stage that affects the game world and takes the player’s stress level into account.
 The gameplay is a twin stick shooter.
 It is based of my unity project from game mechanics as the foundation because it already has twin stick shooter mechanics present.
-It also has a different implemantion of the stages and stress level because this implementation is single player.
+It also has a different implementation of the stages and stress level because this implementation is single player.

 **Game mechanics**